codemonk007/Javascript-Concepts-/Javascript_OOPS/polimorphism.md

 }
 let test=[new roadtruck(),new Airbus(),new ship()];
 test.forEach(element => {
-    element.run(); // it is calling each objects run method and is on runtime });
+    element.run(); // it is calling each object's run method and is on runtime });
 ```